uutzinger/camera/README.md

 sudo pip3 install tifffile h5py platform imagecodecs
 ```
 ## How to use
-Take a look at the specifications of your camera.
+1. Take a look at the specifications of your camera.

 If you use USB camera on windows you can use Window Camera utility to figure out resolution options and frames per second.
 To investigate other options you can use OSB studio, establish camera capture device and look into video options.

-You will need to use one of the existing camera configutrations in camera/configs or create your own one.
+2. You will need to create a configuration file.

+Use one of the existing camera configutrations in ```examples/configs``` or create your own one.
 As first step set appropriate resolution and frames per second.
 As second step figure out the exposure and autoexposure settings.

-Then start with program such as ```test_camera.py```.
+3. Then start with a program in ```.\examples``` such as ```test_camera.py```.

 You should not need to edit python files in  capture or streamer folder.

 ## Capture modules